Professional Practice in Mammography PGCert Course overview

 Our course and modules have been developed in collaboration with our healthcare sector partners, incorporating significant reflection on the NHS Breast Screening Programme and symptomatic breast care services.
 This ensures that your studies address both current and future workforce demands.

 The programme features a blended teaching approach that combines distance learning with mandatory clinical skills, offering a balanced integration of practice and study.
-Additionally, flexible structure and delivery allows you to tailor your studies to meet the needs of your professional practice, providing a personalized learning experience that aligns with your career goals.
+Additionally, flexible structure and delivery allows you to tailor your studies to meet the needs of your professional practice, providing a personalised learning experience that aligns with your career goals.

 Who is this course for?